How to Repair a Broken Toilet Flange with a Repair Ring

 Common Problems

-Solution: Place towels on the floor around the toilet to catch any residual water from the tank or supply line.
+Solution: Have a bucket and towels ready to catch any residual water from the tank and supply line.

 Be prepared for some residual water to spill when you lift the tank.
 Have towels ready on the floor.